Austria to Spain – Part 3: France

 St. Maries de la Mer

-It is nice and sunny and we enjoy strolling around until we stop for a snack.
+It was nice and sunny and we enjoyed strolling around until we stopped for a snack.

 nice assortment of cheese

-The next morning we go Flamingo hunting.
-But mostly we are hunted by billions of mosquitos.
+The next morning we went flamingo hunting.
+But mostly we were hunted by billions of mosquitos.

 Excursions on horseback are offered everywhere in town

-Afterwards we walk into town again as it is market day.
-We buy vegetables and some sweet treats.
+Afterwards we walked into town again as it was market day.
+We bought vegetables and some sweet treats.

 Spices on the market

-Our next destination is Aigues-Mortes, the city from which Louis IX departed for the Crusades twice.
-And it’s not dificult to imagine the knights and their entourage walking the streets of this town.
-It looks just as you imagine a medieval town.
+Our next destination was Aigues-Mortes, the city from which Louis IX departed twice for the crusades.
+It was not difficult to imagine the knights and their entourage walking the streets of this town.
+It looks just as you imagine a medieval town would look like.

 Aigues-Mortes